 Economic inclusivity.

-We are committed to the principle that no student be excluded from our programs due to their family’s economic circumstances.
-As an organization, we have prioritized inclusion over profit and focused on nurturing our students' potential rather than maximizing our financial gain.
-We strongly believe that all children deserve equal opportunities for extra education.
+We are committed to the principle that no student’s economic circumstances should exclude them from our programs.
+Since our inception, we have prioritized inclusion over profit, focusing on nurturing our students' potential rather than maximizing our financial gain.

-✅ Supporting a living wage for our wonderful instructors.
+✅ Providing a living wage for our passionate instructors and administrative team.

 https://extraed.ca/wp-content/uploads/2024/06/Economic-Inc_top-row-left-1920-x-1080-720x405.png